\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces: Application to Mori dream spaces

-\begin{definition}[Neat embedding] Let $X$ be an irreducible and normal algebraic variety and $W(\Si)$ be a toric variety.
+\begin{definition}[Neat embedding] Let $X$ be a normal algebraic variety and $W(\Si)$ be a toric variety.
 Let $\{D_{\rho}\}_{\rho\in\Si(1)}$ be the torus invariant prime divisors of $W$.
-A closed embedding $i:X\hookrightarrow W$ is called a \emph{neat (toric) embedding} if \begin{itemize} \item[(i)] $\{i^{-1}(D_\rho)\}_{\rho\in\Si(1)}$ is a set of pairwise distinct irreducible hypersurfaces in $X$, \item[(ii)] the pullback homomorphism defined in Proposition~\ref{prop:pullback}, is an isomorphism. \end{itemize} \end{definition}
+A closed embedding $i:X\hookrightarrow W$ is called a \emph{neat (toric) embedding} if \begin{itemize} \item[(i)] $\{i^{-1}(D_\rho)\}_{\rho\in\Si(1)}$ is a set of pairwise distinct hypersurfaces in $X$, \item[(ii)] the pullback homomorphism defined in Proposition~\ref{prop:pullback},